peterdv/pyreststore/README.rst

 specifically for the two purposes stated above.
 You should carefully consider which support level You need, adopting this code implies that You will maintain the code yourself !
+If You are capable and willing to do this, please dig in - and consider contributing here.
 We have a single enterprise deployment of a slightly adapted version of pyreststore, but we do not have ressources to support pyreststore in general.